Joey Haywood: Professional career

 Standing 6 ft 1 in (1.85 m) and weighing 170 lbs (77 kg), he generally plays the point guard position.
 Haywood has appeared in multiple NBL Canada Finals throughout his playing career, and is a two-time All-Star in the league.
 He has been named to the NBL All-Defence team, All-Canada team, and won the Canadian of the Year Award in both 2012 and 2013.
 Haywood has experience playing overseas, primarily in the Basketligaen in Denmark, where he finished the 2014 season as its leading scorer, an All-Star, and a strong candidate for Most Valuable Player.

 Joey was drafted by Kevin Durant to play in Nike's 2014 Summer is Serious tournament.

 In October 2014, Haywood signed with Úrvalsdeild karla club Grindavík.
 He was released by the club in end of October after four games after the clubs needs shifted to a bigger player after losing starting center Sigurður Þorsteinsson to the Solna Vikings.
 In the four games, Haywood averaged 17.5 points and 5.8 assists.

 In April 2020, Haywood signed with the Fraser Valley Bandits of the Canadian Elite Basketball League (CEBL).

+In the summer of 2019, Haywood created a basketball program known as "The School of Handles Basketball Academy" where he trains youth.
+The program is in partnership with Puma.

 International career

 Haywood played for the Trinidad and Tobago national basketball team at the 2010 Centrobasket.
 He recorded personal bests of 13 points and 7 rebounds against Cuba.
 He finished the competition averaging 7.5 points and 3.5 rebounds per game.

+Haywood was part of the 3D Global Sports Canada team that won the 2017 William Jones Cup.